Veli Lampi: Youth clubs

-Return to HJK

 In December 2013 HJK announced that Lampi would return to HJK and that he had signed a two-year contract.

 International career

 Lampi was a regular member in the Finland national under-21 football team.
 In 2006, he made his debut for the full national side in a game against Saudi Arabia.
 He played five games in the 2010 FIFA World Cup qualification.

+Coaching career

+After his retirement, Lampi has coached in the youth sector of VPS.
+In the beginning of May 2025, Lampi was named the team manager for VPS first team.

+Personal life

+His father is a former footballer Mikko Lampi.